 A program that focuses on the scientific study of disease, disability, and trauma patterns within and across populations and the development of health management mechanisms to prevent and control disease outbreaks and injurious behaviors.
 Includes instruction in biostatistics, biochemistry, molecular biology, immunology, disease and injury determinants, genetic disease and disability factors, behavioral studies, health services research, environmental disease and injury factors, and population studies.

-If you’re interested in studying Epidemiology, then you should think about applying to Emory University!
-This school awards approximately 134 degrees at the Masters degree level in Epidemiology per year.
+If you’re interested in studying Epidemiology, then you should think about applying to the University of Colorado Denver/Anschutz Medical Campus!
+This school awards approximately 3 degrees at the Masters degree level in Epidemiology per year.

 Some top careers related to Epidemiology, include Medical Scientists, Except Epidemiologists and Epidemiologists, both of which have many employment opportunities.
 Yet there are higher paying careers, such as Health Specialties Teachers, Postsecondary. the most in-demand position for Epidemiology majors is Health Specialties Teachers, Postsecondary.